Click for possible route/stop changes on the day of your tour.

 As you exit the museum, you will see a video of Cash’s cover performance of the Nine Inch Nails song Hurt, which was the entertainer’s last hit record.
 The museum faithfully depicts virtually every aspect of the prolific entertainer’s life and career.

-The Johnny Cash Museum is open seven days a week from 9 a.m. to 6 p.m.
+The Johnny Cash Museum is open seven days a week from 9 a.m. to 7 p.m.
 The facility may have reduced hours or be closed for special events and certain holidays.
 If you want to avoid the crowds, plan to visit the museum early in the morning or a few hours before it closes.
-General admission is $19.95 with discounts available for AAA members, senior citizens, and children as well as active duty military personnel.

 This three-dimensional, interactive journey through the life of this international icon has been highly rated by Nashville Parent magazine as a kid-friendly museum that appeals to visitors of all ages.